Dric/simple-photos-contest/README.md

 Changelog
 ---------
+* 1.3
+	- `mysql_*` obsolete php functions replaced by `mysqli_*` functions.
+	- When `config.php` file is not found, user will be redirected to install script.
+	- Link to admin panel in breadcrumb
+	- When contests are saved in Db but no default contest is set, SPC will display the first contest saved in Db
+	- Better SQL error check
+	- A few bugs fixed
+	- Updated jQuery to v1.11.2
+	- Updated freeTile to v0.3.1
+	- Custom Slimbox2 replaced by LightBox
 * 1.2
   - Use of SimpleImage class instead of TimThumb
   - Add a setting to allow voting once in a contest or unlimited votes (you are still not allowed to vote more than once for a photo)